zama-ai/concrete/docs/core-features/floating_points.md

-# Floating Points
+# Floating points

+This document explains how **Concrete** handles floating point operations, with examples and limitations.

+## Introduction

 **Concrete** partly supports floating points.
-There is no support for floating point inputs or outputs.
-However, there is support for intermediate values to be floating points (under certain constraints).
+While it doesn't support floating point inputs or outputs, it does allow floating points as intermediate values under certain constraints.

-## Floating points as intermediate values

-**Concrete-Compile**, which is used for compiling the circuit, doesn't support floating points at all.
-However, it supports table lookups which take an integer and map it to another integer.
-The constraints of this operation are that there should be a single integer input, and a single integer output.
+The tool to compile circuits - `Concrete-Compile` doesn't support floating points directly.
+However, it supports Table Lookups (TLUs) which take an integer and map it to another integer.
+The constraint of this operation is that the input and output must both be single integers.

-As long as your floating point operations comply with those constraints, **Concrete** automatically converts them to a table lookup operation:
+If your floating point operations comply with the constraint, **Concrete** automatically converts them to TLU operations.

+## How to use in FHE

+In the following example, `a`, `b`, and `c` are floating-point intermediates used to calculate an integer `d`, which is dependent on another integer `x`. **Concrete** detects this and fuses all of these operations into a single TLU from `x` to `d`:

 ```python
 from concrete import fhe